thorblock/acspype/README.md

 The ACS produces a significant amount of data, so logging to text (.txt, .csv) or netCDF (.nc) files may best be done as hourly or daily files to prevent excessive memory usage.

 This package does not remove data at any processing stage.
 In some processing stages, data may be returned as NaN, which is an expected behaviour for poor quality data.
 For example, if the reference counts for absorption or attenuation are zero, the uncorrected absorption or attenuation at that wavelength bin will become Inf or NaN, because a division by zero occurs within the log calculation.
 Instances of NaN or Inf should be treated as suspect quality data and be further inspected by the user.

-## Naming Conventions
-Although *acspype* tries not enforce strict naming conventions for coordinates, dimensions, and variables, it is strongly recommended that users follow the naming conventions in [NAMING_CONVENTIONS.md](link here).
-The names put forth in this document are [CF Guideline](https://cfconventions.org/Data/cf-standard-names/docs/guidelines.html) compliant and also follow conventions commonly used in literature.